akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/extractRequestContext.rst

 which extract the context and by inspecting some of it's values can decide what to do with the request - for example provide a value, or reject the request.

-See also :ref:`-extractRequest-` if only interested in the :class:`HttpRequest` instance itself.
+See also :ref:`-extractRequest-java-` if only interested in the :class:`HttpRequest` instance itself.

 Example
 -------